Terminating a process is a crucial part of process management in Linux.

 Since process management is a topic of its own, I am not going in the details of managing user processes and signal handling in this post.

 I am going to focus on using the SIGTERM and SIGKILL signals to terminate a process.
-I’ll also discuss about why you should avoid using SIGKILL.
+I’ll also discuss why you should avoid using SIGKILL.

 What is SIGTERM?

 In UNIX-like systems, the SIGTERM signal is used for terminating a program.
 You can pretty much guess that from its name, which is made up of SIGnal and TERMinate.

 The SIGTERM can also be referred as soft kill because the process that receives the SIGTERM signal may choose to ignore it.

 In other words, it’s the polite way of killing a process.